Here are the "Before" and the "After" pics of the shower bath conversion project I'll be referencing in this post.

 While converting a bathtub to a walk-in shower is achievable as a DIY project, it requires some renovation skills.
 You'll also need the right tools, a solid understanding of the process, and a significant time commitment.

-Can I avoid using grout when converting my bathtub to a shower?
+Can I avoid using grout when converting my tub to a shower?

-The simple answer is no, but there’s no reason to avoid grout in your bathtub conversion to shower project or any tile installation.
-Water resistant grouts like Mapei Flexcolor CQ or epoxy grouts solve the problems of grout staining and cleaning, so there’s no reason to avoid grout lines.
+The simple answer is no, but there's no reason to avoid grout in your tub to shower conversion shower project or any tile installation.
+Water resistant grouts like Mapei Flexcolor CQ or epoxy grouts solve the problems of grout staining and cleaning, so there's no reason to avoid grout lines.
+Ad: The text link above is an Amazon affiliate link.
+See my affiliate disclosure page for details.